chelsea-designs/first-milestone/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The four main colours used are blue #419092, yellow #e9b02f, red #e24e42 and pink #c05b6b.
+        -   The four main colours used are <span style="color:#419092">blue #419092</span>, <span style="color:#e9b02f">yellow #e9b02f</span>, <span style="color:#e24e42">red #e24e42</span> and <span style="color:#c05b6b">pink #c05b6b</span>.
     -   #### Typography
         -   The Open Sans is the main font used throughout the whole website with Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Roboto Slab is used for headings as it pairs nicely with the Open Sans font.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+It also has a vibrant, geometric, energetic aesthetic.
+Imagery shouldn't be clinical/sterile as the target audience is small business and charities rather than big corporations.

 *   ### Wireframes